Inner Coach vs Inner Critic: How to Reduce Mental Noise and Stop Being So Hard on Yourself

 But it turns out, the real match wasn’t on the court — it was in my head.
 Enter my inner coach vs inner critic.

-Every time I missed a shot, I heard that familiar inner voice jump in:
+Every time I missed a shot, I heard that familiar inner voice jump in with the negative self-talk:

 “Seriously?
 You should have that by now.”